 Soldotna is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 4,544 people and two constituent neighborhoods, Soldotna is the 15th largest community in Alaska.

-Unlike some cities, Soldotna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Soldotna are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Soldotna is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Soldotna is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Soldotna who work in sales jobs (13.45%), teaching (8.18%), and healthcare (7.67%).

 Soldotna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.